jamestbrown5/2018_Notebook/README.md

 2. Synthesis - The questions I was asked after my presentation suggest I am uncomfortable or less confident with synthesizing data or information on the fly (for lack of a better phrase).
 Dan suggests I read literature more broadly to better understand the relationship between my study system and its ecological position.
 Also I would benefit from continuing my education in evolution.
 3. Admin - With Rob as a resource, I will be starting weekly or biweekly literature meetings with R. Meagher and Dan would like the contents of those meetings shared using GitHub.

-Title:
-* Characterising the relationship between stored resources and diapause preparation in ECB strains UZ and BE UF Respirometry and Meeting with Andrew
+Respirometry:

+1. Larvae weighed and loaded into a 5mL syringe
-1. Respirometry: Larvae weighed, air purged of CO2, larvae held for 1.5hr, and larval air analyzed for CO2 production.
+2. Syringe air purged of CO2, and hydrated
+3. Larvae held for ~1hr in syringe
+4. Using a LiCor meter, the syringe air is  analyzed for CO2 production.

 Hourly production of CO2
 ![Hourly CO2](20180105_CO2_Hour.png)